 Can I stop WMI Provider Host?

-Technically, it is possible to disable WMI Provider Host but it is not at all recommended.
+Technically, it is possible to disable WMI Provider Host, but it is not recommendable.

-Whenever, you try to disable Windows Management Instrumentation Service, it will pop up message showing “If this service is stopped, most Windows based software will not function properly“.
+Whenever you try to disable Windows Management Instrumentation Service, it will pop up a message showing, “If this service is stopped, most Windows-based software will not function properly.”

 It means that when you stop WMI Provider Host, it will break the application and will cause performance issues in Windows 10.